Looking for love in South Africa? Here’s everything you need to know about understanding South African men and women and

 Expat groups and clubs

 As an expat, the simplest way to meet new people when you first arrive in South Africa is through the local expat community.
 If you live in Cape Town or Johannesburg, which are the most popular cities in South Africa for expats, you will discover numerous groups that cater to people with similar hobbies and interests.
 Furthermore, some of these are specifically for those interested in dating and relationships; so you are likely to meet other singles with the same intention.

 Dating apps and websites

 Just like in many other countries, online dating is very popular in South Africa, particularly among young professionals.
 In fact, data from the online portal Statista shows that in 2019, the majority of users (51.7%) were between 25 and 34 years old.
 Interestingly, the percentage ratio of men to women was 69:31.
-Therefore, if you are male and within this age bracket, you might be very tempted to try online dating.
+Therefore, if you are male and within this age bracket, you might be very tempted to work on your online dating profile.
 Furthermore, you will likely find that you’ll have more success in large cities such as Johannesburg or Cape Town, where the majority of tech-savvy expats live.

 While some of these platforms are free to sign up for, others charge a fee to subscribe.
 However, paying a small fee also means that you are less likely to come across fake accounts or romantic scams.
 AfroIntroductions remains the most popular dating app in South Africa with more than 2.5 million members.
 People generally consider this to be the most trusted dating app and site for those seeking a serious relationship.

 Similarly, South African Cupid, one of the oldest dating sites, focuses on long-term relationships.
 It also features a secure verification process that helps users reduce the possibility of falling foul of a scam.
 And just like in other countries, Tinder, OkCupid, and Badoo remain popular options among singles looking to casually date, as well as a proportion of users looking for long-term relationships.

 Dating etiquette in South Africa